nigel-m-m/site/nuxt/content/en/docs/patterns/florent/index.md

 ![Marking the end of the dart](/img/patterns/florent/instructions/step01.jpg)

-There is several tricks to sewing darts, here is how I do it (I think it is called "balancing the dart"): prepare a bias cut rectangle of the same fabric you are going to stitch and place it underneath the point of your future dart.
+There are several tricks to sewing darts, here is how I do it (I think it is called "balancing the dart"): prepare a bias cut rectangle of the same fabric you are going to stitch and place it underneath the point of your future dart.
-Stitch the dart starting from the bottom and keep stitching a few stitching after the top dart.
+Stitch the dart starting from the bottom and keep stitching a few stitches after the top dart.
 Leave a good length of thread to make a knot by hand.

 ![Balanced dart](/img/patterns/florent/instructions/step02.jpg)